TWUOnline/LDRS663/_pages/unit-1-topic-1.md

 In any community, and especially the TWU community, the ability to *belong* and to be accepted as a whole and integrated person is critical to people feeling like they *actually do belong*.
 It is for this reason that many experienced online educators encourage a more colloquial style of writing in online forums or blogs.
 Strict adherence to APA or other style guides virtually eliminates self-referential language such as personal pronouns.
 It is hard to project your personal characteristics as a real person when you can only refer to yourself in the third person.

-By allowing a more personal style and the projection of yourself into the community, it is thought that students will gain a sense of trust in the community and feel more empowered to participate in the difficult work of changing their minds.
+By allowing a more personal style and the projection of self into the community, it is thought that students will build a sense of trust in the community and feel more empowered to participate in the difficult work of changing their minds.
+Social presence supports cognitive presence by allowing the learning environment to be safe and welcoming.

+##### Teaching Presence
+This final element of the CoI model is the design and facilitation of the learning experience
+>to support and enhance social and cognitive presence for the purpose of realizing educational outcomes. (p.
+90).

+Teaching presence can be a shared function between members of the community.
+Garrison, et.al. point out that the design of the experience is typically perrformed by the teacher, and the facilitation is more often shared.

 ## References